Cartagena Colombia solo travel: Is it safe? Glad you asked!

 Best things to do in Cartegena Colombia for solo travelers

 Apart from hanging out at the plaza, there are many other things to do in Cartagena for solo travelers.
-Here are my favourites:
+Here are my favorites:

 Go vintage shopping!